Artificial Intelligence, Data and Competition: Introduction of Q-learning

 Exploration and exploitation are two fundamental concepts in reinforcement learning and decision-making processes.
-To have a chance to approximate the true $Q$ function starting from an arbitrary $\mathbf{Q}_0$, all actions must be tried in all states.
+To have a chance to approximate the true $Q$ function starting from an arbitrary $\mathbf{Q}_0$, all actions should be tried in all states.
 Exploration allows the agent to discover the environment and learn about unknown states and actions.
-Exploitation, on the other hand, involves leveraging the information the agent already has to maximize immediate rewards.
-It entails choosing actions that are known to be rewarding based on past experiences or learned knowledge.
-Balancing exploration and exploitation is crucial for achieving optimal long-term performance in reinforcement learning tasks, as too much exploration may lead to inefficiency, while too much exploitation may cause the agent to miss out on potentially better actions or opportunities for learning.
+Exploitation, on the other hand, involves leveraging the information the agent already has to maximize rewards.
 Strategies such as $\varepsilon$-greedy, Boltzmann exploration and upper confidence bound are commonly used in various reinforcement learning algorithms and decision-making contexts.